danprince/danthedev.com/2023-02-05-what-is-that-text-editor.md

 ### Vim

 On this noblest of quests, [VSCodeVim](https://github.com/VSCodeVim/Vim) is the main character.
 Editing text without modes and motions is like having to look at your keyboard to type.
-This extension implements a _good_ amount of Vim's keybindings and commands [^1].
+This extension implements a _good_ amount of Vim's keybindings and commands.
 I occasionally run into edge cases, but not often enough that I've ever considered [embedding Neovim inside VSCode](https://github.com/vscode-neovim/vscode-neovim) for accuracy _or_ performance.

 ### Theme